-Like the Inuit people of the north, skiers have a plethora of words to describe snow.
+Like the Inuit people of the north, skiers have an abundance of words to describe snow.
 We also use colloquialisms to describe other elements of the sport, including style and technique.
-Below we attempt to disseminate this mystifying nomenclature.
+Below we attempt to illustrate this mystifying taxonomy.

 Chop/Crud: Any type of snow that has been chopped up or pushed around.
-This typically occurs after a powder day but could be on a spring day when the groomers have been skied out.
-Crud usually is heavier, more dense, and warmer than chop, but some might use the same terminology interchangeably.
-Chop is still fun, but requires a lot of work and often wears people out.
+This typically occurs after a powder day but could be on a spring day when the groomed runs have been skied out.
+Crud usually is heavier, denser, and warmer than chop, but some might use the same terminology interchangeably.
+Chop is still fun, but it requires a lot of work and often wears people out.

-Cold Smoke/Blower: Residents of Utah and Interior British Columbia are familiar with this type of powder snow, although it occurs anywhere there is a cold snowstorm.
+Cold Smoke/Blower: Residents of the Rockies and Interior British Columbia are familiar with this type of powder snow, although it occurs anywhere there is a very cold snowstorm.
 This is the holy grail of powder: light and fluffy.
-Extremely easy to ski and sometimes described as bottomless, you may see snorkels in use on a coldsmoke day.
+Extremely easy to ski and sometimes described as bottomless (unless you're hitting the icy bumps underneath), you may see snorkels in use on a cold smoke day.

 Slush/Elephant Snot: You can find slush on warm days in the spring, especially at lower elevations.
 Slush can be fun because you can smear on it.
 Elephant snot is a step down from slush—the kind of snow you find transitioning from shade to sun.

 Chalky: Imagine skiing on a huge block of compacted chalk.
-You can find chalky snow in shaded, off-piste areas and it is almost always firm but edgeable and fun.
+You can find chalky snow in shaded, off-piste areas, and it is almost always firm and fun.

-Chatter: Think about when you're cold and your teeth start to chatter.
-This is the same sensation as when you are trying to rail a turn and your boards acts like your teeth, chattering under your feet.
+Chatter: When you are trying to rail a turn, and your boards act like your teeth, chattering under your feet.
 This usually means you're asking the ski to do something it does not want to do.

 Schralp: Shralp is a verb and means to "rip," "shred," or "tear" something up, like the slopes.
 We use this to describe the mountain after it has been skied out on a powder day: "Man, the mountain is totally schralped."
 You can also schralp a sick line.

-Schnoodle: Although Urban Dictionary says otherwise, to schnoodle, or schnoodling, is a verb meaning to turn like you are from the '80s or are on a monoboard.
+Schnoodle: Although Urban Dictionary says otherwise, to Schnoodle, or schnoodling, is a verb meaning to turn like you are on a monoboard.
 This entails keeping your knees close together while wiggling your bum.
-A onesie is the preferred outfit to schnoodle in.
+A onesie is a preferred outfit to Schnoodle in.